-the best-fit K values for each n differ by a factor of ~2.83 because the two U values used differ by a factor of ~2.83.
-If we used U = 0.15 mm yr-1 instead of 0.3 mm yr-1, for example, we would obtain a best-fit K value that was half of that for U = 0.3 mm yr-1.
-This finding indicates that accurately constraining U is important.
+straining U is important.
 The uncertainty involved in erodibility can be orders of magnitude (Stock and Montgomery, 1999), however, so being able to gain some quantitative constraints on K for a reasonable range of erosion rates is certainly an advancement.
-Based on results from our numerical models (Figs. 12-13), we would argue that these erodibilities are (1) likely between the highest and lowest erodibilities present and (2) likely more representative of the unit with the lowest steepness.
-Because Tank Wash has its lowest steepness values in areas we infer to have mudstone and/or siltstone (Kmf, Kmcu, and Jms; Fig. 14), it is possible these erodibilities are more representative of those units.
-Because one may intuitively expect mudstone and siltstone to be weaker than other units present, like sandstone, then the lower steepness within those seemingly weaker units could suggest a slope exponent n that is greater than one.
+Based on results from our numerical models (Figs. 12 and 13), we would argue that these erodibilities are (1) likely between the highest and lowest erodibilities present and are (2) likely more representative of the unit with the lowest steepness.
+Because Tank Wash has its lowest steepness values in areas we infer to have mudstone and/or siltstone (Kmf, Kmcu, and Jms; Fig. 14), it is possible that these erodibilities are more representative of those units.
+Because one may intuitively expect mudstone and siltstone to be weaker than other units present, like sandstone, then the lower steepness within those seemingly weaker units could suggest a slope exponent n that is greater than 1.
 Although there are considerable uncertainties involved in this inference, Darling et al. (2020) also found that streams incising through sedimentary units in southern Utah had morphologies that were consistent with n > 1.